AndersDeath/diary2/README.md

 # 06 July 2022 - Wednesday - Yerevan

 Tomorrow I will go to surgery. i aslo made a lot of deals today.
 I cannot eat till tomorrow.
 Surgery also was moved to 8.45AM that is nice.
+I made another try in order to record video.